SDFIdk/skraafoto_frontend/docs/tutorials/overview.md

 ## The Skraafoto application

-The Skraafoto application is a simple collection of HTML pages.
+The Skraafoto application is a simple collection of HTML pages with associated CSS and JS.
-Pages reside in the `public/` directory.

-There is no javascript single page application or rendering system on the server side.
-Routing between pages is as simple as linking to other HTML pages.
-While this results in some repeated markup across pages, this approach makes it simple to extend the application with custom views and ensures a high level of accessibility.

 ### Views

 Each HTML page represents a "view".
 You can add more views simply by adding a HTML file and linking to it from some other page.

-<em>Example:</em> The "skråfoto twinview" view is `public/twinview.html`.
+<em>Example:</em> The "skråfoto twinview" view is `/twinview.html`.
 This corresponds to "skraafoto.dataforsyningen.dk/twinview.html` in the browser.

 Each view imports some tailored Javascript and common CSS.